bonzini/pinned-init/README.md

 This library allows you to do in-place initialization safely.

-### Nightly Needed for `alloc`, `arc` and `std` features
+### Nightly Needed for `alloc` and `arc` features

-This library requires unstable features when the `alloc`, `arc` or `std` features are enabled and thus can only be used with a nightly compiler.
+This library requires unstable features when the `alloc` or `arc` features are enabled and thus these features can only be used with a nightly compiler.
 The internally used features are:
 - `allocator_api` for the `alloc` feature
 - `get_mut_unchecked` for the `arc` feature

+Note that both of these features are enabled by default.  `arc` needs either the `std` or the `alloc` feature, otherwise it will not have any effect.

-When enabling the `alloc` or `std` feature, the user will be required to activate these features:
+When enabling the `alloc` feature, the user will be required to activate these features:
 - `allocator_api`

 ## Overview